-The Amabile Boys & Men’s Choirs, founded in 1990, draw singers from across southwestern Ontario and provide musical experiences of the highest level for male singers in the region.
+The Amabile Boys and Men’s Choirs, founded in 1990, draws singers from across Southwestern Ontario and provide musical experiences of the highest level for male singers in the region.
 The focus is on character development and mentorship through singing and artistic excellence.
-Trebles whose voices change have immediate access to the tenor-bass youth choir and opportunities to continue their vocal and musical education.
-This season we celebrate Canada’s 150th birthday with a number of special celebration concerts.
+The choirs champion music by Canadian composers and commission new pieces annually.

-The focus of the Amabile Treble Training Choir (TTC) under the direction of Kathy McNaughton is on learning to work and play together as the boys gain experience singing and performing, while learning proper vocal technique, posture, breathing, tone production, how to read music, and basic music theory.
-They also study recorders as part of the program.
-The TTC performs as part of our regular concert series and this season, will once again be the featured performers at the benefit banquet to develop fresh water resources for children in Ethiopia (for Hope for Rural Children and Orphans).
+Under the direction of Kathy McNaughton and John Vermue, the Treble Training Choir (TTC) works and plays together for the boys to gain experience in singing and performing, while learning proper vocal technique, posture, breathing, tone production, how to read music, and basic music theory.
+They also study recorders with Rosemary Bannerman, to support their development in music literacy.
+The TTC performs as part of our regular concert series.

-Experienced male singers with unchanged voices, ranging from 10 to 15 years old, are invited to become members of the Amabile Treble Concert Choir (TCC).
-Mentored by the Amabile Young Men’s Ensemble, and conducted by alumni, Jeff Beynon and Don Sills, the program consists of rehearsals and performances of the traditional boychoir repertoire and Grade 1 Theory & Rudiments.
-As well as singing on world stages, they have been guest performers with the Toronto International Film Festival, Orchestra London, the Windsor Symphony, and the Kitchener-Waterloo Symphony.
-The choir has performed for such notable persons as Bishop Desmond Tutu and the Prime Minister of Canada, and has toured extensively over the years to Europe, Caribbean, and across Canada.
+As well as singing on world stages, they had been guest performers at the Toronto International Film Festival, Orchestra London, the Windsor Symphony and the Kitchener-Waterloo Symphony.
+The choir has performed for such notable persons such as Bishop Desmond Tutu, the Prime Minster of Canada, and has toured extensively over the years to Europe, the Caribbean, and across Canada.